EndPointCorp/end-point-blog/2011/11/11/advanced-rights-roles-management-rails.html.md

 <div class="separator" style="clear: both; text-align: center;">
 <a href="/blog/2011/11/11/advanced-rights-roles-management-rails/image-2-big.png" imageanchor="1" style="margin-left:1em; margin-right:1em"><img border="0" src="/blog/2011/11/11/advanced-rights-roles-management-rails/image-2.png"/></a></div>

-And the user model has an instance method to determine if the user's rights include the current method or right:
+And the user model has an instance method to determine if the user’s rights include the current method or right:

 ```ruby
 class User < ActiveRecord::Base